NextCenturyCorporation/itm-evaluation-client/README.md

   --adm_name ADM_NAME        Specify the ADM name
   --adm_profile ADM_PROFILE  Specify the ADM profile in terms of its alignment strategy  --session [session_type [scenario_count ...]]
                              Specify session type and scenario count.
 Session type can be test, adept, or soartech.
 If you want to run through all available scenarios without repeating do not use the scenario_count argument
+  --session [session_type [scenario_count ...]]
+                             Specify session type and scenario count.
+Session type can be eval, adept, or soartech.
+If you want to run through all available scenarios without repeating do not use the scenario_count argument.
+Default: eval
+  --scenario SCENARIO_ID     Runs only the specified scenario.
+Incompatible with scenario_count and --eval.
   --eval                     Run an evaluation session.
 Supercedes --session and is the default if nothing is specified.
   --kdma_training            Put the server in training mode in which it shows the kdma association for each action choice.
                              Not supported in eval sessions.
-  --scenario SCENARIO_ID     Runs only the specified scenario.
-Incompatible with scenario_count and --eval.
 ```

 ### Running the Human input simulator

-**NOTE**: The human input simulator has not been updated for the metrics evaluation so it is currently unusable.

 The Human input simulator is used for testing specific action/parameter sequences or for otherwise simulating a human DM.

 Inside the root directory, run `itm_human_input.py`:

 ```
-usage: itm_human_input.py [-h] [--session [session_type [scenario_count ...]]] [--eval] [--kdma_training]
+usage: itm_human_input.py [-h] [--session [session_type [scenario_count ...]]] [--eval] [--kdma_training]  [--scenario SCENARIO_ID]

 Runs Human input simulator.

 options:
-  -h, --help            show this help message and exit --session [session_type [scenario_count ...]]
+  -h, --help              Show this help message and exit --session [session_type [scenario_count ...]]
                           Specify session type and scenario count.
 Session type can be eval, adept, or soartech.
 If you want to run through all available scenarios without repeating do not use the scenario_count argument.
 Default: eval
   --eval                  Run an evaluation session.
 Supercedes --session and is the default if nothing is specified.
   --kdma_training         Put the server in training mode in which it shows the kdma association for each action choice.
                           Not supported in eval sessions.
+  --scenario SCENARIO_ID  Runs only the specified scenario.
+Incompatible with scenario_count and --eval.
 ```

 ### Available Actions